AIMILab/Radiomics/README.md

 5. ***Basic Experimental Information:***

-	We used four radiomics features to find different charactersitics about each nuclei type from WSIs which help our model to learn and segment the input samples more accurately with substantial information.
+	We used four radiomics features to find different characteristics about each nuclei type from WSIs which help our model to learn and segment the input samples more accurately with substantial information.

 	- GLCM
 	- GLDM